 - Symptoms result from inflammation resulting from manipulation of the immune system by the microbes, not as much from direct harm by the microbe.

-- Take the path of least resistance – gravitate toward sites of established inflammation in the body (twisted knee, eye abrasion, liver overburdened with toxins)
+- They take the path of least resistance and gravitate toward sites of established inflammation in the body (twisted knee, eye abrasion, liver overburdened with toxins).

-- Stealth microbes work together; multiple microbes are the norm.
+- Stealth microbes work together; chronic infection with multiple microbes is the norm.

-Alone against a healthy immune system, a solitary stealth microbe is not a very formidable force.
-Simultaneous infection with multiple stealth microbes, however, can be a real problem.
+No doubt, infection with multiple stealth microbes at once increases virulence.
 Each of the above mentioned microbes uses a slightly different strategy for outmaneuvering the immune system.
-Several stealth microbes together can cause significant Chronic Immune Dysfunction, which opens the door for chronic infection.
+Several stealth microbes together can disrupt immune system functions enough to open the door to chronic symptomatic infection.

-In other words, virulence is additive – two or more stealth microbes together can cause significant illness.
+In other words, virulence is additive – multiple stealth microbes together may have a higher potential to cause symptomatic illness.

 Chronic Lyme disease is rarely (possibly never) a disease caused by one microbe.
 Multiple stealth microbes come together to cause chronic Lyme disease.

-Infection with multiple microbes does not always occur simultaneously (though it can happen with the same insect bite).
+Infection with multiple microbes does not always occur simultaneously, though it can happen with the same insect bite.
 A stealth microbe such as mycoplasma or bartonella may be present (possibly for a long time) without causing symptoms.
-Then a tick bite transmitting borrelia comes along.
-Borrelia acts as a trigger that accentuates Chronic Immune Dysfunction enough to allow symptomatic chronic illness.
+Then a tick bite transmitting borrelia or other tick-borne microbes comes along and disrupts immune system functions enough to allow symptomatic illness.